Ryuta Homma: Career

 When he was in elementary school, he started playing volleyball under the influence of his family.

 After graduated from Yaei High School, Homma entered Waseda University.
 The first two years in the college, he served as substitute of Wing spiker and Setter, but later, he was changed to Libero in the third year.
 And in the fourth year, the team won Kanto University Autumn League and All Japan Intercollegiate Volleyball Championship.
 Homma also won the Best Libero award in both tournaments.

 In October 2013, he decided to join JTEKT Stings, which had just been promoted to the V.Premier League, the name was changed to V.League Division 1 in 2018.

 In 2018, he was first elected as Japan men's national volleyball team representative.
 He transferred to Paris Volley in the 2018/19 season.

 In the 2019/20 season, he returned to Stings and became captain.
 He led the team won the first V.League title of the club's history and received the Best Libero award.

+In February 2024, club JTEKT Stings announced that Ryuta Homma will be retired after 2023/24 season.
+The last match will be March 10, 2024.